Bafumbira & Banyarwanda Indigenous Tribes of Uganda: What makes them different? How about sameness?

 This idea has met both support and resistance.
 Supporters see it as a necessary shield against discrimination.
 Critics, however, argue that changing the name “erases” their history and that the focus should be on enforcing the Constitution, which already recognizes them as indigenous, rather than hiding their heritage.

-VI.
-Conclusion: The Seniority of Belonging
+V. Conclusion: The Seniority of Belonging

 The Bafumbira and the indigenous Banyarwanda represent a paradox of Ugandan history.
 They are among the most ancient settlers of the land, arriving in the 5th Century AD, yet they are often the most questioned in terms of their “Ugandanness.”